Let’s talk about social media anxiety disorder.

 ♡ Loss of interest in hobbies, going out with friends, social events

 Being dependent on social media likes can be detrimental to a person’s mental health.
-This is one of the quickest ways to find yourself feeling alone, self-conscious, anxious, & maybe even depressed.
+In fact, this is one of the quickest ways to find yourself feeling alone, self-conscious, anxious, & maybe even depressed.

 In summary, social media shouldn’t control your life.